Barry Gardiner: In government: 1997–2010

-In opposition: 2010–present
+In opposition: 2010–2024

 Early opposition career: 2010–2016

 Gardiner was re-elected at the 2010 general election with a majority of 8,028 votes.
 Upon his re-election, he was described by Andrew Roth in The Guardian as "One of the best educated and most internationally experienced MPs".
 He nominated David Miliband in the 2010 Labour Party leadership election.

 Between 2011 and 2013, Gardiner served as Ed Miliband's Special Envoy for Environment and Climate Change.
 In June 2013, Gardiner and Conservative MP Tim Yeo jointly tabled an amendment to the Energy Bill which proposed establishing by 2014 a decarbonisation target for the UK's electricity generating sector, to be achieved by 2030.
 The amendment was narrowly defeated.

 Gardiner was appointed as Shadow Minister for Natural Environment and Fisheries in July 2013.
 In this role, Gardiner criticised the lack of prosecutions of leading players ten months after David Cameron promised that everything possible would be done to deal with crime relating to the horse meat scandal.
 "The extraordinary thing is that because of its clout, industry has been able to commit what appears to be a criminal offence – selling the public horsemeat falsely labelled as beef – and just say they are sorry and didn't know".
 He gave his support in 2014 to the first annual Hen Harrier Day demonstrations in Derbyshire to highlight the illegal persecution of UK raptors.
 In January 2015, he admitted the push by the previous Labour government to encourage car-buyers to opt for diesel vehicles in a bid to protect the environment was "wrong", identifying that a "massive problem for public health" had been created.